A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model: Constructing the multi-component counts posterior from candidate events

 where $m$ is the bin number and $N_{\mathrm{bins}}$ is the total number of bins.
 (Note that GstLAL-based CBC rate estimations quoted in the catalog paper were computed with analyses that split the template bank into 686 bins.
 A visual representation of these weights is shown in Figure~\ref{fig:activation_counts} .)

-To define specific source categories, injection campaigns were designed to be as generic as possible with astrophysical motivation.
+To define specific source categories, injection campaigns were designed to reflect the choices made for parameter boundaries of the astrophysical sources in the catalog paper.
 The BNS source category included neutron stars with component masses $m_i$ distributed uniformly in $\ln m_i$ between $1\le m_i/M_\odot \le 3.0$ such that the total mass $M$ was less than $6.0M_\odot$.
-The lower mass limit is motivated by a 6$\sigma$ deviation from masses of components in double neutron star systems~\cite{Ozel2016} while the upper mass limit is motivated by stellar evolution models which allow neutron stars to form up to 3$M_\odot$~\cite{Rhoades1974, Kalogera1996, OzelNSLower, Lattimer2012, Kiziltan2013}.
-Spin vectors for BNS components were allowed to be isotropic on the sphere with a maximum allowed spin magnitude of 0.4.
+The lower mass limit is motivated by a 6$\sigma$ deviation from masses of components in double neutron star systems~\cite{Ozel2016} while the upper mass limit is motivated by certain models and observations which allow neutron stars to form up to 3$M_\odot$~\cite{Rhoades1974, Kalogera1996, OzelNSLower, Lattimer2012, Kiziltan2013}.
+Spin vectors for BNS components were allowed to be isotropic in direction and uniform in magnitude, with a maximum allowed spin magnitude of 0.4.
 This maximum magnitude constraint is motivated by observations of the fastest spinning pulsar with $\chi \lesssim 0.4$~\cite{Hessels2006}.
 The BBH source category included black holes with component masses distributed uniformly in $\ln m_i$ between $5\le m_i/M_\odot \le 50$ such that $M\le 100M_\odot$.
 The lower mass limit is motivated by the possible existence of a minimum black hole mass~\cite{Bailyn1998, Ozel2010, Farr2011} while the upper mass limit is motivated by evidence of an upper cutoff in the BBH mass spectrum based on the first few LIGO detections~\cite{Fishbach2017, Talbot2018, Wysocki2018}.
 Spin vectors for BBH components were allowed to be isotropic on the sphere with a maximum allowed spin magnitude of 0.99.
 The relativistic Kerr bound provides a theoretical constraint on black hole spin magnitude of 1.0 although we are also constrained by the limit of the waveform approximant.
 The NSBH source category included neutron stars with component masses distributed uniformly in $\ln m_1$ between $1.0\le m_1/M_\odot \le 3.0$ and black holes with component masses distributed uniformly in $\ln m_2$ between $5.0\le m_2/M_\odot \le 100.0$.
 The total mass for the NSBH category was constrained to $M\le 103.0M_\odot$.
 Both the NS and BH components were allowed to be isotropic on the sphere with maximum allowed spin magnitudes of 0.4 and 0.99, respectively.
-These mass and spin limits are motivated by the NS and BH observations and theoretical constraints already mentioned.\footnote{To ensure appropriate coverage of the component mass space, an additional injection set where at least one of the components lies in the range $3-5 M_{\odot}$, was constructed.}
+These mass and spin limits are motivated by the NS and BH observations and theoretical constraints already mentioned.\footnote{To ensure appropriate coverage of the component mass space, an additional injection set where at least one of the components lies in the range $3-5 M_{\odot}$, was constructed.
+The masses were distributed uniformly in $\mathrm{ln}~m_i$, with the other component spanning $1-100 M_{\odot}$.
+The spins were assumed to be isotropic, with a maximum value of $0.4$ for the first component, and $0.99$ for the latter.}

 Injections in each source category were distributed uniformly in co-moving volume out to redshift of 0.2 for BNS and NSBH and out to 0.7 for BBH.
 In order to maximize the number of recoverable injections included in the injection campaign, an initial cut on expected signal-to-noise ratio less than 3.0 was applied to exclude injections that would be too far away or in a poor sky location for either of the Hanford or Livingston detectors.
 The parameters of these injections were tabulated and stored as unrecoverable.